 First thing’s first, Black Cat is not Batman’s Catwoman.

 While the two share a similar name and aesthetic, the two could not be more different.
-Catwoman, more often than not, falls on the villainous side of things.
+Catwoman usually falls on the villainous side of things.
 Black Cat is more of an antihero and Spider-Man love interest to rival Mary Jane Watson.

 Initially intending to follow in her father’s footsteps as a thief, Felicia Hardy changed her tune when she met Spider-Man.
 The two quickly developed a dynamic, and she realized that she could not be on Spider-Man’s side and a thief simultaneously.